 Local SEO foundations built in

-Your website needs proper technical SEO from day one: correct meta titles and descriptions on every page, JSON-LD schema markup telling Google you are a local business, a sitemap, proper heading structure, and internal linking between service and location pages.
+Your website needs proper technical SEO from day one: correct meta titles and descriptions on every page, JSON-LD LocalBusiness schema telling Google you are a local business, a sitemap, proper heading structure, and internal linking between service and location pages.
 These are not "nice to have" — they are the bare minimum for ranking in 2026.

 The 2026 plumber website checklist